sineeli/sineeli.github.io/source/_posts/mcp-server.md

 - 33273.3 − 4 = 33269.3
 - 33269.3 ÷ 26 ≈ 1279.5884615384615
 ```
+### 📊 Inspecting Tool Calls

+1. If you check the MCP server logs, you can check the order of tool calls made by the agent.
+The order in which you asked agent to perform operations is preserved in the tool calls.
+2. Also you get much more control over the result as you can the floating point precision in the tool implementations.

 <div style="text-align:center;">
 <img src="tool-calls.png" alt="MCP Tool Calls" style="max-width:100%; width:800px; height:auto;" />